dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-model-timing-tab.md

 ---
-title: "Model Timing Tab"
+title: "Model timing tab"
 id: "cloud-model-timing-tab"
-description: "You can use the Model Timing dashboard to visually explore runs."
+description: "You can use the model timing dashboard to visually explore runs."
 ---

 ### Overview

-:::info Model Timing
+:::info Model timing
 Model Timing is only available on the Team and Multi-tenant Enterprise plans
 :::